Are French E1 & E2 Visa Program Changes Here To Stay?

 While the reduction from five years to one year and three months is considerable, it is important to note that the measure is believed to be reciprocal.
 Americans willing to work or invest in France are subject to similar restrictions.

 In fact, an update on the website of the U.S. Embassy in France describes the change in validity period as “commensurate to the treatment afforded to U.S. citizens by the Government of France.”
-In other words, the U.S. is only retaliating to the measures implemented by France.
+In other words, the U.S. is only retaliating against the measures implemented by France.

 However, through our research and after reading more on the topic we feel that this could be the result of a slight misunderstanding in the details of French business visa and how it reciprocates to our US E1 & E2 visa programs.